Vern Gosdin: 1983–1985: "If You're Gonna Do Me Wrong (Do It Right)"' and There Is a Season

 Gosdin made the top 10 consistently in the early 1980s, really hitting his stride when he teamed with Barnes as a songwriting collaborator.
 The pair specialized in songs of cheating and barroom romance, often delivering an over-the-top emotionalism that got Gosdin compared to George Jones.
-In 1983, Gosdin had two top 5 hits — "If You're Gonna Do Me Wrong (Do It Right)" and "Way Down Deep" with the former earning him a nomination for the Grammy Award for Best Country Vocal Performance, Male.
-The following year, he had his first No. 1 single with "I Can Tell by the Way You Dance (You're Gonna Love Me Tonight)", which had previously been recorded by Gary Morris.
+In 1983, Gosdin had two top-five hits — "If You're Gonna Do Me Wrong (Do It Right)" and "Way Down Deep", with the former earning him a nomination for the Grammy Award for Best Country Vocal Performance, Male.
+The following year, he had his first number-one single with "I Can Tell by the Way You Dance (You're Gonna Love Me Tonight)", which had previously been recorded by Gary Morris.
 On September 22, 1985, Gosdin appeared at the original Farm Aid concert at the University of Illinois' Memorial Stadium.

 1987–1989: "Chiseled in Stone"

 After Compleat Records went bankrupt, Gosdin signed with Columbia in 1987.
-He immediately had success with "Do You Believe Me Now", and scored another No. 1 hit with a tribute to Ernest Tubb called "Set 'Em Up Joe".
+He immediately had success with "Do You Believe Me Now", and scored another number-one hit with a tribute to Ernest Tubb called "Set 'Em Up Joe".
 Gosdin's "Chiseled in Stone", co-written with Barnes, won the Country Music Association's Song of the Year award in 1989 and earned them a nomination for the Grammy Award for Best Country Song.

 1989–1990: Alone

 Gosdin's 1989 album, Alone, was a concept album in a traditional country style.
 It chronicled the dissolution of Gosdin's marriage and included his final number-one hit: "I'm Still Crazy".
-From 1989 to 1991, he released a number of songs and three more made the Billboard top 10: "Right in the Wrong Direction", "That Just About Does It" and "Is It Raining at Your House".
-"Raining" has been covered by Brad Paisley and Lorrie Morgan, and "That Just About Does It" by Willie Nelson.
+From 1989 to 1991, he released a number of songs and three more made the Billboard top 10: "Right in the Wrong Direction", "That Just About Does It", and "Is It Raining at Your House".
+"Raining" has been covered by Brad Paisley and Lorrie Morgan, and "That Just About Does It" was covered by Willie Nelson.

 Later years

-Gosdin suffered a stroke in 1998, but he continued writing and singing up until his death.
+Gosdin suffered a stroke in 1998, but he continued writing and singing until his death.
 In 2009, Gosdin collaborated with Joe Sins of the country music duo The Sins to write and record his final four songs.

 Death

-Gosdin suffered another stroke in early April of 2009, and died at a Nashville hospital on the evening of April 28th at the age of 74.
+Gosdin suffered another stroke in early April 2009, and died at a Nashville hospital on the evening of April 28 at the age of 74.
 His remains were buried at Mount Olivet Cemetery in Nashville, Tennessee.